-There is an expectation that vulnerable children who have a Social Worker will attend an education setting, so long as they do not have underlying health conditions that put them at increased risk.
+There is an expectation that vulnerable children who have a Social Worker will attend an education setting, unless the child/household is shielding or clinically vulnerable.
 In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the Social Worker and Priory Junior School will explore the reasons for this directly with the parent.
+Priory Junior School and Social Workers will agree with parents/carers whether children in need should be attending school - Priory Junior School will then follow up on any pupil that they were expecting to attend, who does not.